daddykev/stardust-distro/blueprint.md

 Stardust Distro's 100% open-source model with an optional plugin marketplace provides the perfect balance of accessibility and extensibility.
 The core platform delivers everything needed for professional music distribution without any limitations or fees, while the open plugin marketplace enables specialized features and creates opportunities for developers to innovate and monetize their expertise.
 This approach ensures:

-1. **Complete transparency** - Every core feature is open source
-2. **No vendor lock-in** - The platform is fully functional without plugins
-3. **Developer ecosystem** - Anyone can create and sell plugins
-4. **Sustainable development** - Plugin revenue supports ongoing development
-5. **Community ownership** - True open source with community governance

-The future of music distribution is open, compliant, and accessible to all.
+*The future of music distribution is open, compliant, and accessible to all.*